mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

             Applies damage to the entity
             FOR MODER:
-                this function is an default implementation. for an working example, see the player entity
+                This function is a default implementation.
+For a working example, see the player entity
                 - you may want to apply armor calculation code
-                - you may want to override this method for an custom implementation
+                - you may want to override this method for a custom implementation
             :param damage: the damage to apply
-            :param reason: the reason for the damage, as an DamageSource-instance
+            :param reason: the reason for the damage, as a DamageSource-instance, or None

-        function on_interact(self, player, button, modifiers, itemstack)
+        function on_interact(self, player, button: int, modifiers: int, itemstack) -> bool

-            Called when the player tries to interact with the entity
+            Called when the player tries to interact with the entity by clicking on it Damage should not be calculated here
             :param player: the player doing so, WARNING: only type-hinted for entity, not world/player.py:Player
             :param button: the button used
             :param modifiers: the modifiers used
             :param itemstack: the itemstack held in hand
+            :return: if the normal behaviour should be canceled or not
             todo: make called
-            todo: damage entity when needed
-            for moder: should damage entity if needed

-        function get_inventories(self) -> list
+        function get_inventories(self) -> typing.Iterable

             Will return an list of all currently arrival inventories for this entity

         function on_inventory_cleared(self)

-            Called by /clear when the inventory of the entity should be cleared
+            Called when the entity inventory should be cleared Defaults to clearing all inventories from get_inventories()

         function draw(self)

-            Called to draw the entity
+            Called to draw the entity in the world Invoked in the correct rendering phase

         function tick(self, dt: float)